Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Monitoring the efficacy of neonatal phototherapy

 The level of bilirubinemia that results in kernicterus in a given infant is unknown.
 In preterm infants, the risk of a handicap increases by 30% for each 2.9 mg/dL increase of maximal total bilirubin concentration.
-While central nervous system damage is rare when total serum bilirubin (TSB) is <20 mg/dL, premature infants may be affected at lower levels.
+While central nervous system damage is rare when total serum bilirubin (TSB) is less than 20 mg/dL, premature infants may be affected at lower levels.
 The decision to institute therapy is based on a number of factors including TSB, age, clinical history, physical examination, and coexisting conditions.
 Phototherapy typically is discontinued when TSB level reaches 14 to 15 mg/dL.

 Physiologic jaundice should resolve in 5 to 10 days in full-term infants and by 14 days in preterm infants.